 The University of Canberra, supported by ALIA, is offering a seven-week flexible, self-paced online Media Literacy course for librarians, teacher librarians and other library staff such as library technicians and library assistants.
-This is the third intake of the course, and the first in 2023.
+This is the fourth intake of the course, and the second in 2023.
+The course has been updated to include issues around AI in the library and information sector.

 Media literacy is essential for all citizens to navigate the current environment of misinformation and disinformation.
 A recent survey of Australian Library and Information Association (ALIA) Members by the University of Canberra found that 73% of the respondents believe libraries have a responsibility to educate others about media literacy.